m3hrdadfi/m3hrdadfi/README.md

 ### Hi There 👋 , I'm [Mehrdad Farahani](https://app2.nameshouts.com/names/public/pronounce-mehrdad-farahani)

-I am currently in my third year of a PhD program at Chalmers University of Technology, which I began in 2022 under the supervision of [Richard Johansson (CTH)](http://www.cse.chalmers.se/~richajo/) and [Gabriel Skantze (KTH)](https://www.kth.se/profile/skantze).
-My current research focuses on the controllability and interpretability of language models.
-For nearly a year, I have been working in this area.
+I am currently in the third year of my PhD at Chalmers University of Technology, which I began in 2022 under the supervision of [Richard Johansson (CHT)](https://www.cse.chalmers.se/~richajo/index.html) and [Gabriel Skantze (KTH)](https://www.kth.se/profile/skantze) as part of "[Representation Learning for Conversational AI](https://www.cse.chalmers.se/~richajo/projects/wasp2022.html)," project funded by [WASP](https://wasp-sweden.org/).

-As part of my goal to advance research in [Conversational AI](https://www.cse.chalmers.se/~richajo/projects/wasp2022.html), I have decided to work on small pieces of this large puzzle.
-Specifically, I aim to understand how current language models used in conversational AI applications can perceive and comprehend the broader aspects of this complex field by focusing more on language models' controllability and interpretability.
+The main project goal is essentially to investigate how general representations can be learned in a self-supervised manner.
+It has many phases, including _Data consolidation_, _Representation learning_, _Model analysis_, and _Evaluation on downstream tasks_.
+I have decided to focus on smaller parts of this big puzzle.
+As a result, my research is now centered on the **controllability** and **interpretability** of language models within Conversational AI.

 **You can also follow me on:**